 This combined degree program is not open to students who have earned either the MBA or MHSA/MPH degrees.
-Students registered in the first year of either program may apply.
+Students must apply in the first year of either program.

 Students admitted to this dual degree program must satisfy the following requirements:

 1) 45 Business Administration Credits, made up of:

 Roughly 30 credit hour MBA core (no credit is awarded for Business Administration core courses successfully waived: credit must be earned with Business electives);